Doktorand vid Institutionen för ekologi och genetik, Evolutionsbiologi

 752 36 UPPSALA

-My main interest lies in the detection of mechanisms and genetic processes behind evolutionary adaptations, sexual selection and to what extent this triggers evolution and/or adaptations.
-I am working on revealing genetic and environmental contribution in behaviour and phenotypic variation in responses to different environmental conditions.
-Through my doctoral education with Simone Immler, I have specialised further into sperm biology, especially epigenetics and small RNAs.
+My main interest lies in sperm biology and the detection of mechanisms/ genetic processes behind evolutionary adaptations, sexual selection and to what extent this triggers evolution and/or adaptations.
+I am working on revealing genetic and environmental contribution in behaviour & phenotypic variation in responses to different environmental conditions.
+Via my doctoral education with S. Immler, I have specialised further into sperm biology, esp. epigenetics & small RNAs.

 PHD-Project: Sperm-mediated epigenetic effects

 I started my PhD education at the Evolutionary Biology Center of Uppsala University in Sweden with a project investigating sperm mediated epigenetic effects.
 The aim of my PhD project is to assess where in the sperm the trigger for this mechanism lies and how this is transferred into the offspring.
 The experiments will be conducted with the zebrafish as a model organism.
 This is an ideal study system, as its entire genome is sequenced, many genes are annotated and it has external fertilization allowing in vitro fertilization assays.